Skip to Main Content

 Deduction-eligible projects generally include permanent additions and home improvements that increase the property’s value, extend its longevity or adapt it for new uses.
 Consider consulting with a tax professional to ensure the projects you’re doing qualify.
 It’s up to you to prove you used the money in a way that qualifies when you file your taxes, so save receipts and other paperwork associated with your projects.

-“If you’re using that money to increase the value of your home and you get to write it off, it’s a double benefit,” says Ralph DiBugnara, vice president of Charlotte-based Cardinal Financial.
+“If you’re using that money to increase the value of your home and you get to write it off, it’s a double benefit,” says Ralph DiBugnara, senior vice president of Charlotte-based Cardinal Financial.

 How to use your cash-out refinance so the interest is tax-deductible